MartinSchobben/PAGES/README.md

 ## R for Data Science (R4DS)

-This class is completely modelled after Hadley Wickham’s and Garrett Grolemund’s R4DS.
+This class is modelled after Hadley Wickham’s and Garrett Grolemund’s R4DS.
 However, I have augmented the examples with cases from geology.

 <div class="figure">